Ocala National Forest is full of fun things to do

 Both tents and RV’s are welcome at these developed forest campgrounds:

 - Juniper Springs Recreation Area.
 79 sites for tents and RVs.
 No hookups.
-Pets OK.
+Pets OK only in campground.

 - Salt Springs Recreation Area.
 163 back-in sites for tents and RVs, including some with electric, water and sewer hook-ups.
 There are 57 tent sites without hookups.
-Pets OK.
+Pets OK only in campground.

 - Big Scrub Campground.
 62 sites without hookups.
 This campground is popular with off-road vehicle enthusiasts.

 - Silver Springs State Park.
 9 cabins and 52 RV/tent sites with electric and water hookups.
-Pets OK.
+Pets OK only in campground.

 - Alexander Springs Recreation Area.
 68 sites without hookups.
-Pets OK.
+Pets OK only in campground.